lydiahjpark/CPSC354_HW3/README.md

 - Type safety: modern languages focus on null safety to prevent runtime errors and enforce strict type soundness to avoid common memory issues
 - Current trends in type systems: type-driven development models complex logic through types, structural typing increases flexibility by focusing on data structure over explicit types, and intergration with IDEs enhances productivity

+I thought this response was well-rounded, as its comparison highlited how efficiency, readbility, and maintability differed across functional, object-oriented, and procedural paradigms.
+It effectively captured the trade-offs but could emphasize that the best paradigm often depends on the project context and team famiiliarity.

 # Role of Domain-Specific Languages
 ## Question
 How have Domain-Specific Languages shaped modern software development, and what challenges do they present?
 ## ChatGPT's reponse
-When I asked CHatGPT about how DSLs have shaped modern software development and the challenges that they present, it gave me this response: DSLs have significantly shaped modern software development by offering targeted abstractinions that enhance productivity and collaboration in specific domains, but they also introduce challenges in learning, tooling, and design complexity.
+When I asked CHatGPT about how DSLs have shaped modern software development and the challenges that they present, it gave me this response: DSLs have significantly shaped modern software development by offering targeted abstractions that enhance productivity and collaboration in specific domains, but they also introduce challenges in learning, tooling, and design complexity.

+I thought this response succinctly captured the benefits of DSLs in boosting productivity and collboration within specific domains while acknowledging the challenges of learning and tool integratino.
+However, it could have elaborated more on how DSl's can sometimes lead to fragmentation for require specialized expertise.

 # Impact of Concurrency Models
 ## Question